-‘Ronnie Long is coming home!’
-N.C. man to be released from prison 44 years after rape conviction
+Ronnie Long, N.C. man who spent 44 years in prison, set free after rape conviction vacated

-CONCORD, N.C.
-(WBTV/CBS News) - The U.S. Court of Appeals for the Fourth Circuit has ruled to vacate the 1976 rape conviction of Ronnie Long, according to his attorney, Jamie T. Lau.
+“Don’t ever give up.
+No matter how rough it can be, always believe that you can overcome.
+The name of the game is surviving,” Long said.
+“Hopefully incidents like this can be avoided.
+If you see injustice being done against somebody - then speak out against it.
+Speak out, if you don’t then hate it, hate it with all your heart.”

+“Yeah, this is the happiest news I done had in a long time,” said Long’s sister Lynda Smith.
+“The Long family have really had their moments, and this is lifted a big burden off of us.”

-Lau broke the news on Twitter just before noon on Wednesday.
+Long’s attorney Jamie Lau broke the news of Ronnie’s release on Twitter just before noon on Wednesday.

 “The State of NC filed a motion with the Fourth Circuit this morning asking that it immediately issue the mandate in Ronnie Long’s case.
 The state said it will ask the district court to enter a writ vacating Ronnie’s conviction,” Lau tweeted, “In short, Ronnie Long is coming home!”

-Lau wrote that it will “take some time for the courts to do what is needed to vacate the conviction,” but added that the State has “set in motion a process that will lead to Ronnie’s freedom.”

-The attorney added that he spoke Long Wednesday morning, and that he is “grateful, overwhelmed, and looks forward to reuniting with his loved ones.”
+The attorney added that he spoke with Long Wednesday morning, and that he is “grateful, overwhelmed, and looks forward to reuniting with his loved ones.”

-This comes two days after the court ruled Long’s due process rights were violated under the constitution when he was convicted.

-Lau explained that in post-conviction cases, the federal court is limited after this many years to release if two things are shown.
-Those two things include constitutional rights being violated and evidence showing actual innocence.

 Attorneys filed a state Habeas petition, asking for Long’s release to protect his health, citing a risk while being held at Albemarle Correctional Institute.
 This prison has one of the worst coronavirus outbreaks in the state, with more than 180 positive tests.